Frequently Asked Questions

 How does it work?

-How can I get RightHear installed in a new venue near me?
+As a user, how can I get RightHear installed in a venue near me?

-Thanks for wanting to spread the word about RightHear and help grow our network of Accessible Zones!
-First, talk to a manager or accessibility officer (if there is one) at the venue you’re thinking of.
+Thanks for wanting to spread the word about RightHear and help us grow our network of Accessible lcoation!
+First, we suggest you’ll talk to a manager or accessibility officer (if there is one) at the desired venue.

 In the meantime, post about us on social media and share/retweet what we post.
 The more buzz we can generate, the more venues will hear about our solution and become interested in adopting it!